JosephMTP/DBG/README.md

 # 🍎 Dao Box Game

-A browser-based number matching puzzle game where you drag to select apples and remove them when their sum equals **10**
+A browser-based number matching puzzle game where you drag to select peaches and remove them when their sum equals **10**

 👉 **Play online:** https://josephmtp.github.io/DBG/